-Laboratories Research Outline Supervisors E-mail address Terrestrial Land and Water Engineering We will intend education and research on development of engineering management technologies for farmland soil, improvement technologies for soil degradation, international technical cooperation and others.
-In particular, we will intend education and research on various problems in agricultural and rural areas, NOGYO-DOBOKU (Irrigation, Drainage and Rural Engineering) as a countermeasure, land-use planning, agricultural and rural development, farmland conservation and others.
-Irrigation Facilities Engineering Agricultural facilities such as dams, headworks and canals are facing various problems due to intensifying natural disasters and aging of the facilities.
+Laboratories Research Outline Supervisors E-mail address Irrigation Facilities Engineering Agricultural facilities such as dams, headworks and canals are facing various problems due to intensifying natural disasters and aging of the facilities.
 Advanced maintenance methods for agricultural facilities are being sought with the rapid advances in information technology.
 To solve these challenges, we promote practical education and research into the safety and maintenance inspection methods and appropriate new reconstruction methods in the construction and maintenance of agricultural facilities, using techniques such as materials testing, model testing, surveys and numerical analysis.
 Professor Okajima Kenji Assistant Professor Nagaoka Seiya okajima@bio.mie-u.ac.jp nagaoka@bio.mie-u.ac.jp Vadose Zone Hydrology Soils are among the most complex systems found in nature where physical, chemical, and biological processes taking place simultaneously.
 Water and energy balance through the soils, especially in cryosphere, strongly affects not only local agriculture but also global climatic changes.
 Vadose zone hydrology and soil physics is concerned with the application of physical principles to characterization of soil properties and to understanding of processes occurring in this life-supporting thin crust of the Earth surface.
-Professor Watanabe Kunio kunio@bio.mie-u.ac.jp

-Laboratories Research Outline Supervisors E-mail address Soil Physics and Hydrology The vadose zone, also termed the unsaturated zone, is a soil layer from the surface to the position of the groundwater, generally corresponding to the plant root zone.
+Professor Watanabe Kunio kunio@bio.mie-u.ac.jp Soil Physics and Hydrology The vadose zone, also termed the unsaturated zone, is a soil layer from the surface to the position of the groundwater, generally corresponding to the plant root zone.
 Unsaturated water flow, solute, heat, and gas transport with the carbon and nitrogen cycling in the vadose zone are experimentally and numerically studied.
 Field and laboratory experiments are conducted to intensively monitor water flow and solute transport.
 Numerical simulation models are developed to predict water, heat, and chemical transport with plant root uptake in a soil including nitrogen components in a solution phase and carbon dioxide in a gas phase as a result of degradation of organic matters.
 Furthermore, the chemical transport model is applied to predict cesium transport in agricultural fields of Fukushima area.
-Professor Toride Nobuo Associate Professor Sakai Masaru ntoride@bio.mie-u.ac.jp sakai-m@bio.mie-u.ac.jp
+Professor Toride Nobuo1 Associate Professor Sakai Masaru ntoride@bio.mie-u.ac.jp sakai-m@bio.mie-u.ac.jp

-\1: Applicants who wish to conduct research under this supervisor should inform the Student Affairs Section, Graduate School of Bioresources.
+^{1}: Applicants who wish to conduct research under this supervisor should inform Student Affairs Section, Graduate School of Bioresources.